 All day Grill: This restaurant does great souvlakis, sqepasti, pite arabe and lots more.
 It’s located right in the heart of the city along the boulevard.

 Like Creperie: This little café serves great coffee, delicious crepes, and amazing sandwiches.
 My personal favourite is the paninis, they are seriously delicious and perfect if you’re craving a different food that’s not Albanian, Greek or Italian.

-Kasandro (S Only): Again, great for takeaway souvlakis (180 Lek) and if you’re staying at the Hairy Lemon Hostel then this is just across the road.
+Kasandro (Summer Only): Again, great for takeaway souvlakis (180 Lek) and if you’re staying at the Hairy Lemon Hostel then this is just across the road.